Chart Color Schemes

 Health performance in Glenwood is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Glenwood faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover is low, at approximately 45% of the total population (~1,008 people), compared to the national average of 55.3%.
+Private health cover is low at approximately 45% of the total population (~1,173 people), compared to the national average of 55.7%.

-The most prevalent medical conditions are arthritis (14.1%) and mental health issues (13.9%), while 49.1% report having no medical ailments, compared to 54.0% in the rest of Queensland.
-Glenwood has a higher proportion of seniors, with 30.8% aged 65 and over (684 people).
-Despite this, health outcomes among seniors are better than those of the general population.
+The most prevalent medical conditions are arthritis (14.1%) and mental health issues (13.9%), while 49.1% report no medical ailments, compared to 54.0% in the rest of Queensland.
+Glenwood has 30.8% residents aged 65 and over (797 people).
+Health outcomes among seniors present challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health